Driving Licence Penalty Points

 At: Via Marsala 8, 00185 Roma

 - ACI Head Office

-- For information on road signs and parking signs in Italy see the Slow Travel website
+- For information on getting around in Italy see the Slow Travel website

-- Information on travelling with children, from the Polizia di Stato: Click here (in Italian)
+- Information on travelling with children, from the Polizia di Stato (in Italian)